 For details about joining the Canadian Forces, see the Canadian Forces Apply Now page.
-To see the open positions in the Camerons, go to Joining the Reserves; click the Army Reserve tab; search for the Ottawa, Ontario, recruiters; and then scroll down to The Cameron Highlanders of Ottawa (Duke of Edinburgh’s Own).
+To see the open positions in the Camerons, go to The Cameron Highlanders of Ottawa (Duke of Edinburgh’s Own).

 You can reach Cameron Recruiting by phone at (613) 995-0214.
 However, contacting the Regimental Recruiter using the following email form is best.